lahbabiceo/bright/README.md

 # Brighty - Web Hosting Automation, Billing and Provisioning Platform for the Sane Hosts

-We are creating a production-level integrated billing, automation and provisioning Platform for web hosters.
+We are creating a production-level "WHMCS Alternative" with integrated billing, automation and provisioning Platform for web hosters.
 This project aims to give you a usable and extendable platform with minimal but all required features to run a web design agency or a hosting company.

 Not Limited to Hosting, it can be used for any kind of automated billing and provisioning business.